Why Roger Waters Stumbled So Badly With ‘Radio K.A.O.S.’

 Once there, Billy discovers he can modify cordless phones to access computers and speech synthesizers and use them to speak, establishing a friendship of sorts with a freeform radio station.
 (We're pretty sure you can guess the call letters.)
 In the final act, Billy hacks into a military satellite in order to fool the world into thinking it's headed for nuclear destruction, thus beginning a new era of peace and harmony.

 Acknowledging the complexity of that narrative, Radio K.A.O.S. was bundled with a libretto that tried to explain the story between songs like "Radio Waves," "Me or Him," and "The Tide is Turning (After Live Aid)."
 Complicating matters was the machine-heavy production which Roger Waters himself later derided: "I allowed myself to get pushed down roads that were uncomfortable for me."

-Waters also added "I should never have made that record," a sentiment shared by many critics at the time – including Jimmy Guterman and Owen O'Donnell, who listed Radio K.A.O.S. in their book The Worst Rock n' Roll Records of All Time and said it was "fueled by colossal ineptitude and a perversely fascinating inability to communicate even the simplest idea without wrapping it in pretension."
+Waters also argued that "I should never have made that record," a sentiment shared by many critics at the time.
+Jimmy Guterman and Owen O'Donnell listed Radio K.A.O.S. in their book The Worst Rock n' Roll Records of All Time, saying it was "fueled by colossal ineptitude and a perversely fascinating inability to communicate even the simplest idea without wrapping it in pretension."